lcallarec/live-chart/README.md

 var chart = LiveChart.Chart();
 ```

-As `Chart` object derives from `Gtk.DrawingArea`, you can directly attach it to any `Gtk.Container` :
+As `Chart` object derives from `Gtk.DrawingArea`, you can directly attach it to any container widgets :

 ```vala
 var window = new Gtk.Window();